-- o How did you become interested in the project and why do you believe it is important? - What is the basic research question or assertion at the core of the project? - What were the research procedures and/or creative strategies used to produce your Major Project and why were they chosen? - o What are your central findings or insights? - Are you able to identify areas that would merit further research? - o How do you see the project contributing to church and society? - How has the project enhanced your practice of ministry (e.g., preaching, pastoral care, leadership, teaching, etc.)? - How has the project influenced your vocational development in ministry (e.g., ministerial identity, sense of mission, etc.)? - The presentation of the doctoral project is not given a grade, but all in attendance are asked to complete an evaluation form.
+- How did you become interested in the project? - What is the relationship between your ministerial context and your project? - o What is the basic research question or thesis at the core of the project? - What methods were applied in your research?
+What data/information did you gather? - What were your major findings and discoveries? - How did you analyze your data, make your argument, and justify your conclusions (theologically, historically, social scientifically, etc.)? - o Having completed this project, what further avenues of research does it suggest to you? - As you were engaged in the project, how did your direction change or in what way do you think it should have changed? - What would you do differently if you had the opportunity to do the project again? - How has the project impacted your practices of ministry (e.g., preaching, pastoral care, leadership, teaching, etc.)? - How has the project influenced your vocational development in ministry (e.g., ministerial identity, sense of mission, etc.)? - How is your vocation impacted by the setting in which you are ministering? - How is this demonstrated by your project? - o How do you see the project contributing to church and society?

+- o How did this project change you personally or spiritually, if at all? - The presentation of the doctoral project is not given a grade, but all in attendance are asked to complete an evaluation form.
 It is understood that the candidate may wish to utilize feedback from the presentation and the evaluations in the form of corrections, clarifications, additions or ideas for further research.
-In consultation with the Project Supervisor, these may be included in the draft of the doctoral project report prior to submitting the final copy for publication.
-Any revisions should be made, reviewed, and approved by the Project Supervisor within 2 weeks of the Symposium.

-• Final Copy and Abstract of the Major Project:
+In consultation with the Project Supervisor, these may be included in the Major Project submitted for publication.
+Any revisions should be made, reviewed, and approved by the Project Supervisor within 2 weeks of the Symposium. - Final Copy and Abstract of the Major Project:

 The student will receive instructions on submitting the final document for publication from the Chair of the DMin Committee or the Seminary Librarian.
 Please pay special attention to the deadlines for this process, set forth in the section on Timelines and Deadlines, below, since it must be completed before the degree can be granted.
+Also see the DMin Major Projects Guide on the Library website.